daviddwlee84/MachineLearningPractice/Algorithm/KMeans/KMeans.md

 ### Steps

-1. Initialize the center of the clusters
+1. Initialize the center of the clusters (pick centroids)
-2. Attribute the closest cluster to each data point
+2. Attribute the closest cluster to each data point (calculate distance)
-3. Set the position of each cluster to the mean of all data points belonging to that cluster
+3. Set the position of each cluster to the mean of all data points belonging to that cluster (move to new cluster center)
 4. Repeat STEP 2-3 until convergence

 ### Deciding umber of cluster